Cops Laugh At ‘Drunk’ Man Who Called 911 To Report A Pig Following Him Home, Then Find Out He Wasn’t Lying

 — CBS News (@CBSNews) May 20, 2018

-As Cleveland.com reported on November 28, 2015, the same police department in North Ridgeville received a call that a kangaroo, Foster, was hopping his way down Lorain Road at around six in the morning.
+As Cleveland.com reported on November 28, 2015, the same police department in North Ridgeville received a call that a kangaroo, Foster, was hopping his way down Lorain Road at around 6:00 in the morning.
 Similar to the pig incident above, the police department thought that the individual who reported the kangaroo might have been partaking in some holiday punch.
 But that was not the case.

 Upon arrival, a police officer knew Foster and his owners, Candice and Joe Hannah.
-The three-year-old kangaroo was rescued, but the adorable animal was a little shook up.
+The 3-year-old kangaroo was rescued, but the adorable animal was a little shook up.
 Candice and Joe run Little Big Farm, a large retreat for rescue animals, and Foster was happy to return to his loving abode.

 North Ridgeville officers corral kangaroo on Lorain Road early Friday morning https://t.co/ioVpCaDknh pic.twitter.com/iphfKYAaQP